 The school would also like to thank all parents who contribute towards fundraising activities throughout the school year.
 All parents are automatically members of the Parent's Association.
 The current committee are:

-Secretary: Kate Quinlan
+Treasurer: Kate Quinlan

 - To represent the views of the parents.